spirit-led-software/syslua/README.md

 ## Design Principles

-sys.lua is guided by these core principles:
+SysLua is guided by these core principles:

+1. **Standard Lua Idioms** - Plain tables, functions, `require()`.
+No magic, no DSL
+2. **Reproducibility** - Same config + same inputs = same environment
+3. **Builds & Binds** - Two atomic building blocks for all operations
+4. **Immutability** - Store objects are immutable and content-addressed
-1. **Declarative Configuration** - Config file is the single source of truth
+5. **Declarative** - The Lua config file is the single source of truth
-2. **Reproducibility** - Same config = same environment, always
-3. **Immutability** - Package contents never change after installation
-4. **Simplicity** - Prebuilt binaries, human-readable store, straightforward Lua
+6. **Simplicity** - Prebuilt binaries when available, human-readable store layout
-5. **Cross-platform** - Linux, macOS, Windows as equals
+7. **Cross-platform** - Linux, macOS, Windows as first-class citizens
+8. **Small backend surface area** - Rust handles only the essentials
+9. **Composability** - Builds from builds; binds reference multiple builds

 ## Inspiration

-sys.lua stands on the shoulders of giants:
+SysLua stands on the shoulders of giants:

 - **Nix/NixOS** - Reproducibility, immutability, declarative config
 - **Home Manager** - User-level configuration management